NoaL9/protein-structure-similarity-search/5-databases/README.md

  Contents of the package
 =========================

   1.  database_mfa.pl					-  Script to use in order to turn PDB files to C-alpha structural datadabse
   2.  pdb_rsync.pl					-  Update C-alpha structural datadabse (optionally)
-  3.  pdb_rsync						-  Directory for decompresses PDB files for rsync (optionally)
+  3.  pdb_rsync						-  Directory for decompresses PDB files for rsync.
+You shuld create directory with the name 'pdb_rsync' (optionally)
   4.  pdb_files						-  Directory of all PDB files (The files are necessary for the creation of the AngLAST database and for additional calculations during the running of AngLAST)
   5.  dssp_files					-  Directory of all DSSP files for generating database (The files are necessary for the creation of the AngLAST database and for additional calculations during the running of AngLAST)
-  6.  anglastDB.mfa					-  C-alpha structural datadabse  - FASTA format
+  6.  anglastDB.mfa					-  C-alpha structural datadabse  - FASTA format (unzip the database.zip file)
   7.  ncbi_anglast_format				-  Directory of C-alpha structural datadabse - NCBI binary format
   8. README						-  This document

   Instructions
 =========================

-	Before using Anglast, user needs to generate the structural C-alpha database.
-There are two ways:
+	Before using Anglast, user needs to generate the structural C-alpha database

 	Generating Angblast Database using the script database_mfa.pl.